teleyinex/teleyinex.github.com/blog/_posts/2014-09-22-shuttleworth-fellow.md

      archaeological artefact via process known as photo-masking.

 I'm really proud of the work done for this project and its successthe work done for this.
-This achievement has proved that PyBossa is mature to be used as a tool for doing citizen science, and more importantly that international institutions trust our software, tools and methodologies.
+This achievement has proved that PYBOSSA is mature to be used as a tool for doing citizen science, and more importantly that international institutions trust our software, tools and methodologies.